September 7, 2021

 In other words, the information must be available to all those who need it and in a way in which they can understand.
 Otherwise, it is of little use.
 This is the same for your enterprise.

 The author’s recommendation was DIY videos made by the scientists themselves.
-Your organization can do the same thing: create effective training videos made by your experts.
+Your organization can do the same thing: create effective training videos made by your experts and host them on online learning platforms.

 According to the latest research, training videos are very effective.
 A pooled sample of close to 8000 students (7,776) shows that adding video to existing teaching led to strong learning benefits.

 More research will be needed to explore exactly why this is so.
 However, one reason is likely student preference.
-A recent study found that medical students preferred videos to assigned reading material.
+A recent study found that medical students preferred videos to assigned reading material or courseware.
 Chances are, this caused greater learner engagement with the material, and thus, enabled more retention to take place.

-While the data shows that training videos have a positive effect on grades overall, assessment should have a physical component, not just an online one.
-This is especially important when training procedures and skills.
-You want to make sure that your employees can do what they need to do, not just understand it, especially in topics like compliance training.
+While the data shows that training videos have a positive effect on grades and multimedia learning overall, assessments and quizzes should have a physical component, not just an online one.
+This is especially important when training procedures and skills like sales training.
+You want to make sure that your employees can what they need to do, not just understand it, especially in topics like compliance training.

 This acronym, attributed to the U.S. Navy in 1960, is still going strong today.
 It stands for “Keep It Simple Stupid”.
 I am adding another version: Keep It Short Stupid”.